Richard Medhurst: Personal life

-Medhurst identifies as a Syrian Christian.
+Medhurst is a Syrian Christian.
 He is a staunch critic of the Israeli government as well as the pro-Israel lobby in the U.K and in the U.S, lambasting Zionism as being antithetical to true Christianity.

 Throughout his career, Medhurst has castigated western policy towards Syria.
-In the wake of the 2024 fall of the Assad government, he has decried the new regime under Ahmed al-Sharaa as being subservient to the interests of Israel and al-Qaeda.
+In the wake of the 2024 fall of the Assad regime, he said that the new government under Ahmed al-Sharaa is subservient to the interests of Israel and al-Qaeda.

 Medhurst has advocated for the implementation of progressive economic policies such as universal healthcare in the U.S.